Reputational Bargaining and Inefficient Technology Adoption

 { \parindent\bf{Proposition}} { \parindent\bf{Theorem}} { \parindent\bf{Lemma}} { \parindent\bf{Corollary}} { \parindent\bf{Definition}} { \parindent\bf{Assumption}} { \parindent\bf{Assumption}} { \parindent\bf{Claim}} { \parindent\bf{Equilibrium Refinement}}

-\textbf{Abstract:} A buyer and a seller bargain over the price of an object.
-Both players can build reputations for being obstinate by offering the same price over time.
-Before players bargain, the seller decides whether to adopt a new technology that can lower his cost of production.
-We show that even when the buyer \textit{cannot} observe the seller's adoption decision, players' reputational incentives can lead to inefficient under-adoption and significant delays in reaching agreement, and that these inefficiencies arise in equilibrium \textit{if and only if} the social benefit from adoption is large enough.
-Our result implies that an increase in the benefit from adoption may lower the probability of adoption and that the seller's opportunity to adopt a cost-saving technology may lower social welfare.\\
+\textbf{Abstract:} A seller decides whether to adopt a new technology that can lower his cost of production and then bargains with a buyer over the price of an object.
+Both players can build reputations for being obstinate in the bargaining process by offering the same price over time.
+We show that even when the buyer \textit{cannot} observe the seller's adoption decision, players' incentives to build reputations can lead to inefficient under-adoption.
+We also show that under-adoption occurs in equilibrium \textit{if and only if} there are significant delays in reaching agreements, and that these inefficiencies can arise \textit{if and only if} the social benefit from adoption is large enough.
+As a result, an increase in the social benefit from adoption may lower the probability of adoption and welfare.\\